Montenegro national football team: Players

 Due to mixed ancestries, it is likely that a high percentage of the footballers eligible to play for Montenegro will also remain eligible to play for Serbia, and vice versa.
 However, once they have played for either Serbia or Montenegro in any competitive fixture, they are no longer eligible to play for any other nation.

 Current squad

-The following players were called up for the 2026 FIFA World Cup qualification matches against Gibraltar and against Croatia on 14 and 17 November 2025; respectively.
+The following players were called up for the 2026–27 UEFA Nations League C matches in September and October.

-Caps and goals as of 17 November 2025, after the match against Croatia.
+Caps and goals as of 25 September 2026, after the match against Cyprus.